nestordemeure/letMeNERSCthatForYou/README.md

 In no particular order:

-* reevaluate the best LLM now that we have significantly longer pieces of context
-* explore using a dedicaed search library instead of raw embeddings-based search
+* explore using a dedicated search library (like [whoosh](https://whoosh.readthedocs.io/en/latest/searching.html) coupled with generating keywords for the user query) instead of embeddings-based search

 * add a dedicated code formater? (yapf?)
 * clean-up code and improve comments / documentation,